ErlerPhilipp/points2surf/README.md

 ### Dataset from Point Clouds

 If you only want to reconstruct your own point clouds, place them in `./datasets/(DATASET_NAME)/00_base_pc/`.
-The accepted file types are the same as for meshes plus the NumPy file-type `.npy`.
+The accepted file types are the same as for meshes.

 You may need to change some settings like the number of worker processes in `make_dataset_pc.py`.
 Then, run:
 ```
 python make_dataset_pc.py
 ```

+In case you already have your point clouds as Numpy files, you can create a dataset manually.
+Put the *.npy files in the `(DATASET_NAME)/04_pts/` directory.
+Then, you need to list the names (without extensions, one per line) in a textfile `(DATASET_NAME)/testset.txt`.

 ## Citation